TheLaw1337/negativespaces/README.md

 ## About my game ##

-NEGATIVE SPACE is a board game for two players made in LÖVE (aka Love2D) framework.
-The goal is to reach the finish tile going down the paths designed for both players.
-The game end when one of the players reaches the finish tile.
+NEGATIVE SPACE is a board game for two players made with LÖVE (aka Love2D) framework.
+The goal is to reach the finish tile going down the paths designed for each players.
+The game ends when one of the players reaches the finish tile.
 Game concept inspired by ["Three Hundred Mechanics" website](http://www.squidi.net/three/entry.php?id=1)

 ## Used libraries and code ##